TheWorkflowAcademy/Converting-Non-Lead-Records-in-ZohoCRM/README.md

 info newRecordId;
 ```
 ### Get all necessary Related Lists and Modify it to the New Record
-To truly convert a record, we need to account for all **related lists**.
 The common related lists in records are Contacts, Deals, Notes and Activities (Tasks, Events, Calls).
-This list may differ/be longer on a case-to-case basis depending on the nature of your modules, but for the purpose of this demonstration, we will focus on the four mentioend.
+This list may differ/be longer on a case-to-case basis depending on the nature of your modules, but for the purpose of this example, we will focus on the four.

-#### Related Contacts
+#### 1. Related Contacts
 In this example, "Household" and "Business" are both lookup fields on the Contact module.
-You will need to change this based on how the your modules are set up in relation to Contacts.
-A `for loop` is used to iterate through every Contact (if there are more than one).
+A `for loop` is used to iterate through every Contact.
 ```javascript
 allContacts = zoho.crm.getRelatedRecords("Contacts", oldModule, recordId);
 for each c in allContacts